 Albany, New York 12231-0001

-Regarding the $20 fee, you can pay via check or money order, made out to “Department of State.”
+Regarding the $20 fee, you can pay via check or money order, made out to the “Department of State.”
 Or, if you prefer, you can use a card, provided you submit a “Credit Card/Debit Card Authorization Form” with your filing.

 Send it off and you’re done!
 The 60-day reservation will begin as soon as your form is processed.
 Once your name is reserved, it’s time to start thinking forward to filing your Articles of Organization.
 Check out our comprehensive guide here.

 How Long Does a New York Business Name Reservation Last?

 Anyone planning to do business within the state of New York can reserve an entity name.

 Filing your name reservation prevents another entity from using that name to conduct business in the state during the time of your hold.
 An entity name reservation in the state of New York will give you 60 precious days as the owner of your name.
 After your time runs out, if you haven’t formed your LLC yet, you can renew your reservation for 60 more days by filing a “Request for Extension” and paying another $20 fee.
 However, you have a limit of two extensions, so don’t reserve your name too far in advance, or you risk losing it.